Maclenn77/LOC-Scraper/README.md

 Source: Portal '[Free to Use and Reuse Sets](https://www.loc.gov/free-to-use/)'

+### Why Free to Use and Reuse Sets

+They are public domain images that can be reutilized by everyone.
+They don't have any tricky JavaScript code for banning scrapers.

 ### Options

 - Start: The program will scrap the webpage and take the name of the sets